Undeveloped/api/domain_transaction_engine/v1/README.md

 ## Sign up

-To get access to the API the integrator needs to create a [new account](https://dan.com/users/signup) at DAN.COM.
+To get access to the API the integrator needs to create a new account at DAN.COM.
+When you have saved your company and payout details are set, you can contact our support team so we'll be able to upgrade that account into an integrator account.
-When all company and payout details are set you can contact support so we'll be able to upgrade that account into an integrator account.
+From this account you can track your revenue, set your own commission rate and more.

 ## Authorization
 In order to use the API, you need your `Integrator API Token` to generate an expiring authorization token (auth_token).